 ArcGISFeatureClass—defines the source feature class that supplies the data to the target FeatureClass.AssetGroup.AssetType

 Primary / Secondary / TertiaryAttrValue—fields that define simple “and” logic to source the data values for the target FeatureClass.AssetGroup.AssetType.
 At a minimum PrimaryAttrValue is required.
-Additional AttrValues are used when additional logic is required: Material = “ST” and Subtype = “2” maps to PipelineLine.Service Pipe.Unknown
+Additional AttrValues are used when additional logic is required for example: Material = “ST” and Subtype = “2” maps to PipelineLine.Service Pipe.Unknown

 Primary / Secondary / TertiaryAttrName—the field name where the Primary / Secondary / TertiaryAttrValue data is stored.